SCREP: Scene Coordinate Regression and Evidential Learning-based Perception-Aware Trajectory Generation: ACKNOWLEDGMENTS

-Our formulation of the FOV cost $C_{fov}$ is inspired by Murali et al.~\cite{Murali19ACC}.
-Whereas the original cost encourages the camera to track as many covisible features as possible within its frustum, our version instead rewards keeping low‑uncertainty scene coordinates in view regardless of covisibility.
+Our formulation of the FOV cost $C_{\mathrm{fov}}$ is inspired by Murali et al.~\cite{Murali19ACC}.
+Whereas the original cost encourages the camera to track as many covisible features as possible within its frustum, our version instead rewards keeping low-uncertainty scene coordinates in view regardless of covisibility.